Probing the interplay between jets, winds and multi-phase gas in 11 radio-quiet PG Quasars: A uGMRT-VLA study: Results

 The polarized knots in PG~0934+013 and PG~1229+204 are slightly offset from their radio cores.
-From their in-band spectral index images, the polarized region is marginally steep in PG~0934+013 and very steep in PG~1229+204, suggesting these regions to be optically thin.
-The inferred B-fields in PG~0934+013 are transverse to the tentative jet feature to the south.
+From their in-band spectral index images, the polarized regions are steep, suggesting these regions to be optically thin.
+The inferred B-fields in PG~0934+013 are transverse to the tentative elongation to the south.
 Recent studies of RQ sources with the uGMRT and VLA have reported toroidal B-fields in the kpc-scale radio cores \citep{Silpa21a, Silpa21b, Silpa22}.
 In PG~1229+204, the inferred B fields are parallel to the direction of the southern jet.
 It is worth noting that poloidal B-fields in the jet have been observed in III~Zw~2 \citep{Silpa21a} and Mrk~231 \citep{Silpa21b} as well as in the RL PG quasars \citep{Baghel2023}.